Coronavirus (COVID-19): report noise nuisance updates

 We're still responding to all complaints of domestic and industrial noise in our usual way.
 However, in light of the current situation, you may hear more noise than you normally do in your local area.
-This could be for several reasons, such as an increase in deliveries or because children are now at home during the day.
+This could be for several reasons, such as an increase in deliveries or because children maybe at home during the day.
 Please be mindful of these factors before making a complaint.

 How can I report a noise problem?

 You can report noise problems to us by completing the form below.

 Contact your housing provider if you're a tenant to see if they can help with the situation.

 What happens after you report a noise problem?

 We can normally resolve noisy neighbour disputes amicably by being a diplomatic negotiator on your behalf.
 We do have the powers to prosecute individuals and organisations or seize equipment under the Environmental Protection Act 1990 if needed.

 You can report a one-off incident or continuous problems with any of the following:

 - Animal noises, such as dog barking or cockerels.

 - DIY renovations.
 Noise is allowed Monday-Friday 8am-6pm, Saturday 9am-2pm.
 You can report noise from renovations outside of these hours, including all day Sundays and bank holidays.